RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 ## Sync using Active-Passive

-If your target database is hosted on a Flexible (or Annual) subscription, you can use Active-Passive to sync (synchronize) the source database to the target database.
+If your target database is hosted on a paid Fixed, Flexible, or Annual subscription, you can use Active-Passive to sync the source database to the target database.
 (The source database can be hosted on a Fixed, Flexible, or Annual subscription.)

 The source database remains active while the data migrates.